datadesk/python-documentcloud/docs/documents.rst

         >>> obj.data
         {'category': 'hip-hop', 'byline': 'Ben Welsh', 'pub_date': datetime.date(2011, 3, 1)}

+    Keys and values also must be strings.
+No integers or other numbers.

+        >>> obj.data = dict(number=1)
+        TypeError: data attribute values must be strings

 .. attribute:: document_obj.description

     A summary of the document.
 Can be edited and saved with a put command.